Quansight/qpub/qpub/readme.md

         if f.CONDA and f.ENVIRONMENT:

-if conda is available and an `ENVIRONMENT` is available then we update the environment; this is practical on jupyterhub and binder.
+if conda is available and an `ENVIRONMENT` is available then we update the environment; this is practical on jupyterhub and hub.

             conda env update @(ENVIRONMENT)